Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 		* For the `key-number` just use the value of 1.
 		* `key` is the password itself.
 	* Specify trusted key(s): `ntp trusted-key key-number`
-	* Specify which key to use for the server: `ntp server ip-address key key-number`.
+	* Specify which key to use for the server: `ntp server ip-address key key-number`
 		* This command isn't needed on the server itself (R1 in this case).

 ![ntp sample network topology](./img3/ntp-sample-topology-2.png)